davidhyland/WordPress-Kickoff/README.md

   Note the final `.` which clones the files into the folder root.
 Replace with `foldername` if desired.
 Destination folder must be empty.

 * Edit setup.sh and change the default license keys and site URL as needed.
 Prompts are given to confirm these
+* Specify the Wordpress version if necessary.
+Defaults to latest stable release.
 * Also update the MYSQL_EXE constant with the local mysql.exe path, if auto creation of database is desired
 * Open Git Bash (or a Git Bash terminal in VSC) and run setup.